Engineering Building Room 2052.

 The University of Wyoming has developed, implemented, and utilized an ABET EC2000 compliant educational improvement system to accomplish all ABET objectives.

 The overall flow chart of the University of Wyoming's.
-Mechanical Engineering Department's.
+Mechanical Engineering Program's.
 ABET EC2000-compliant processes is shown in Figure 1.
-Educational Objectives were developed and reviewed by the constituents of the Mechanical Engineering Department.
+Educational Objectives were developed and reviewed by the constituents of the Mechanical Engineering Program.
 The Educational Objectives were then used to define Program Outcomes.
-The effectiveness of the Department's.
+The effectiveness of the Program's.
 Educational Processes is checked annually by a series of assessments.
-Information gathered through assessment about student capability is then used to improve the Department's. educational processes.
-Review of the information gathered in the Assessment Processes and subsequent modifications to the Department's. educational Processes occurs every year.
+Information gathered through assessment about student capability is then used to improve the Programs's. educational processes.
+Review of the information gathered in the Assessment Processes and subsequent modifications to the Program's. educational Processes occurs every year.
 In addition, there is an annual review of the Performance Rubrics used to measure student capability, and modifications to the Performance Rubrics are identified and implemented as appropriate.

 Flow chart of the University of Wyoming’s ABET EC2000-compliant